St. Malachy's Catholic Church ("The Actors' Chapel") - New York City (photo: Steven E. Lawson)

 Dunlap, David.
 From Abyssinian to Zion: A Guide to Manhattan's Houses of Worship.
 New York: Columbia University Press, 2004.

-Estey Organ Company Museum web site: http://www.esteyorgan.com/
+Estey Organ Company Museum website: http://www.esteyorgan.com/

 Lewis, James.
-Specifications of Estey Organ Company organ, Op.
+Specification of Estey Organ Company organ, Op.
 2047 (1922).

 "The Remodeled Actors' Chapel," The New York Times (Dec.
 7, 1930).

-St. Malachy Church web site: http://www.actorschapel.org/
+St. Malachy Church website: http://www.actorschapel.org/

 "St. Malachy's Church Dedicates New Organ," The New York Times (May 6, 1929).